Cbanks02/Fairfax-Real-Estate-Project/README.md

 ##Project Objective
 -

-The goal of my project is focused on the comparison of 2010 to 2015 property sales data to their 2025 assessed values.
+The goal of my project is to compare 2010 to 2015 single-family home sales data with their 2025 assessed values.
 My analysis answers the following questions:

 -- What year did each property size category have the highest annual appreciation compared to their 2025 assessed value by year?
 -- What property size category appreciated the most overall?